nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 *1a.
 The input syntax is invalid.

     * 1a1.
-StaffSync shows an error message.
+System shows an error message.

     Use case resumes at step 1.

 *1b.
 The user requests to add a potential hire.

     *1b1.
-StaffSync saves the potential hire's information.
+System saves the potential hire's information.

     Use case ends.